-- The size-of-transaction threshold for merger notification under the Competition Act remains at $96 million for 2020.
+- The size-of-transaction threshold for merger notification under the Competition Act has from $96 million to $93 million for 2021.

-- The 2020 thresholds for reviews of direct investments in Canadian businesses by foreign investors under the Investment Canada Act have increased from:
+- The 2021 thresholds for reviews of direct investments in Canadian businesses by foreign investors under the Investment Canada Act have

 Competition Act thresholds